Xcode-Tips/xcode-tips.github.io/README.md

 Xcode Behaviors seems like a good solution to this isssue, as it can set the state of a number of Xcode interface elements when certain events are triggered, like when a build starts or you do a search.
 Alas, there are no triggers for when you focus on a specific type of file.
 But you can create custom triggers and assign keyboard shortcuts to them.

 On the `Behaviors` tab of Xcode `Preferences`, scroll to the bottom of the list on the left.
 Click the `+` to add a Custom trigger and give it a name.
 Some good names are `IB File`, `Code File`, and `SwiftUI File`.
 On the right, set the state of the `Navigator`, `Inspectors`, `Assistant`, `Preview` or any other panes to your liking.
-Assign a keyboard shortcut next to each name, and now you can quickly set your views to optimately focus on a particular type of work.
+Assign a keyboard shortcut next to each name, and now you can quickly set your views to optimally focus on a particular type of work.

 Source: [Erwin Mazariegos](https://github.com/erwinmaza)